maikershq/x402-referral/DEMO.md

 5. Click "Create" → Sign transaction

 **Narration:**
-> "Merchants create campaigns on-chain in seconds.
+> "Businesss create campaigns on-chain in seconds.
 Every campaign is stored on Solana for full transparency.
 The blockchain guarantees immutability and trust."

 **Visual:** Show transaction confirmation toast with Solscan link